Sexually Transmitted Diseases (STDs)

 Ingredients and meals that support recovery or relief

 Garlic contains allicin, a compound with natural antimicrobial and immune-boosting properties.
-Regular consumption supports overall immune function, which helps the body fight infections and recover more effectively from STDs.
+Regular consumption supports the immune system's ability to fight infections and may help reduce inflammation associated with STDs.

 Top 7 Foods & Dishes To Avoid with Sexually Transmitted Diseases (STDs)